Members Only Walkthrough

 !current_user.nil?

-, update destroy
+endIn app/controllers/sessions_controller.rb, update destroy action:

 class SessionsController < ApplicationController